-Once Kinectrics determined the useful life values of TUL, MIN UL, and MAX UL using industry and Ontario LDC information, Kinectrics performed a statistical analysis to estimate what percentage of assets is expected to fall between MIN UL and MAX UL.
-A detailed description of the methodology is presented in APPENDIX I - PERCENT OF ASSETS IN THE USEFUL LIFE RANGE of this Report.
+Once the useful life values of TUL, MIN UL, and MAX UL were determined using industry and Ontario LDC information, Kinectrics performed a statistical analysis to estimate what percentage of assets is expected to fall between MIN UL and MAX UL.
+A detailed description of the methodology is presented in APPENDIX I - PERCENT OF ASSETS IN THE USEFUL LIFE RANGE of this report.
 The following assumptions were made in the analysis:

-1. EOL distribution for all the assets is uni-modal with the peak potentially skewed towards MIN UL or MAX UL depending on the asset category/component.

-- 2. The value corresponding to the peak of failure density function is the same as TUL. - 3.
+- 1. EOL distribution for all the assets is uni-modal with the peak skewed towards MIN UL or MAX UL depending on the asset category/component. - 2.
+The value corresponding to the peak of failure density function is the same as TUL. - 3.
 In defining the useful life range, the MIN UL and MAX UL are within ($\sqrt{3}$ times standard deviation 6) from the mean value μ of the useful life distribution, regardless of where TUL is relative to the mean value μ . - 4.
 For any specific asset category/component TUL always lies within the useful life range.

-Based on these assumptions, the percentage of assets with useful life within the range between MIN UL and MAX UL is found to be equal to 91% for a normally distributed useful life (i.e., TUL is the same as the mean value).
-If the useful life distribution is not normal (i.e., TUL is not the same as the mean value) the percentage of assets within the range between MIN UL and MAX UL will be less than 91% but more than the minimum value of 67%.
+Based on these assumptions, the percentage of assets with useful life within the range between MIN UL and MAX UL is equal to 91% for normal distribution (TUL is the same as the mean value).
+If the useful life distribution is not normal (TUL is not the same as the mean value) the percentage of assets within the range between MIN UL and MAX UL will be less than 91% but more than minimum value of 67%.